by Mark Garcia June 14, 2019

 There is a major difference between pools and lakes, one that makes it OK to swim in a green lake, but not a green pool.
 Pools are closed systems, and other than occassional rain water or refill water, they are not continuously diluted.
 They also do not have a balanced ecosystem, like lakes or ponds with microscopic aquatic life, and plants that actually clean the water of toxins and bacteria.
 A pool is actually closer to a swamp than it is to a pond.

-When your pool has lost most of the green tint, and your chlorine level is holding, or staying constant at a level of 1-3 ppm, and your chloramine level (combined chlorine) is near zero.
+When your pool has lost most of the green tint, and your chlorine level is holding, or staying constant in a range of 1 to 5 ppm, and your chloramine level (combined chlorine) is near zero.
 Double check the pH and alkalinity, and be sure the chlorine level is below 5 ppm.
 Even if the water is not completely clear, but more of a cloudy blue-ish color, you could allow limited swimming.
 If the water is so cloudy that you cannot see the pool bottom however, that poses several safety risks for swimmers.

 And if you have recently shocked the pool with granular chlorine, follow the label instructions about when it's safe to swim.
 Undissolved granules could irritate the eyes and skin of swimmers.
 Some pool shock products are ''swim immediately'', and others suggest a 12-24 hour waiting period before swimming.

 And people please, remember to run your filter system 24/7 when trying to clean up algae or cloudy water.
 Don't worry - it won't explode!
 Just check on it 2-3 times per day, and backwash when the pressure gauge is 7-10 lbs over clean.
-2-3 days after a hard shock treatment, you can begin to use algaecides and clarifiers, per label instructions, to help out your filter.
-If your filter is really struggling, you may need new filter sand or cartridge, or a larger pool filter.
+2 to 3 days after a hard shock treatment, you can begin to use algaecides and clarifiers, per label instructions, to help out your filter and help prevent a re-bloom of algae.
+If your filter is really struggling with clearing the water, you may need new filter sand or cartridge, or a larger pool filter.

-Now then, I think I've made my point - that is, Don't Swim in a green algae pool; and not because of the algae, but because of the possibility of pathogens also thriving in the pool water.
-Sickness is not guaranteed, but to answer the question posed at the top of the page, it is not safe to swim in a green pool.
+Now then, I think I've made my point - that is, Don't Swim in a green algae pool; and not because of the algae, but because of the possibility of pathogens also found in the pool water.
+Sickness is not guaranteed, but to answer the question posed at the top of the page - sorry kids, it is not safe to swim in a green pool.

-If you must swim in a green pool, I'd suggest keeping heads above water at all times, and taking a shower after you enjoy a very short swim.
+If you must swim in a green pool however, I'd suggest keeping heads above water at all times, and taking a shower after you enjoy a very short swim.

 Thanks for Reading!